alphaminmax/Workspace-One-to-Azure-Intune-Migration-Toolkit-MVP-Edition/how-to.md

 - **Simplified Updates**: More reliable software updates

 Thank you for your cooperation during this important upgrade to your device management system!

+---

+## Legal Information

+### Copyright

+© 2025 Crayon.
+All Rights Reserved.

+### Data Loss Disclaimer

+**IMPORTANT**: Migrations between management systems involve inherent risks.
+Crayon specifically disclaims any responsibility for data loss, system instability, or service interruptions that may occur during or after the migration process.
+Users must maintain complete backups prior to migration.

+This software is provided under a fair use license for Crayon customers and authorized partners.
+See [LICENSE.md](LICENSE.md) for complete terms and conditions.